HMPO/hmpo-form-wizard/README.md

 Examples of custom controllers can be found in the [example app](./example/controllers)

 ## Controller lifecycle
-These controllers can be overridden in a custom controller to provide additional behaviour to a standard controller
+These controllers can be overridden in a custom controller to provide additional behaviour to a standard controller.

+[This diagram](https://github.com/UKHomeOffice/passports-form-wizard/wiki/HMPO%20Forms%20Flow.pdf) shows the interaction and sequence of these lifecycle events.

 ### GET lifecycle
 > #### - `configure(req, res, next)`